Legeovany/Legeovany/README.md

 ## About me

 <p>
-Passionate Software Engineer with a deep expertise in JavaScript, Node.js, Python, and Java.
-Specialized in Software Engineering in Test, my professional journey is marked by a knack for developing automated applications and frameworks dedicated to API and web testing.
-I focus on enhancing software quality through QA process, test automation, code review, end-to-end testing, optimized development workflows, pipeline development and comprehensive documentation.
-My goal is to deliver reliable, inherently scalable and efficient solutions.<br>
+Experienced and results-driven Software Engineer with a proven track record of leading test automation processes with knowledge in JavaScript, Node.js and Java, specialized in API and Front-end testing.
+Adept at test automation development, software testing, end-to-end testing, and framework innovation, I bring a wealth of expertise to the field.
+In addition to my technical proficiency, I play a pivotal role in the development of new system features, bug fixing, software design, optimization of pipeline, agile development workflows, and ensuring both reliability and scalability through code review.<br>
-In the world of software development, my experience is extensive in both front-end and back-end aspects, with a strong focus on JavaScript and Node.js, where I develop sophisticated back-end applications and web APIs, leveraging the power of Express.js.
-Within this spectrum, I hold a pivotal role in driving feature development, tackling bug fixes, innovation and software design.<br>
+Extensive experience in both front-end and back-end aspects, with strong focus on JavaScript and Node.js, where I develop back-end applications and web APIs leveraging the power of Express.js.<br>
-Furthermore, I have expertise in essential tools such as Cypress, Rest Assured, Selenium, JUnit, JMeter, Jira, Jenkins, Azure, GitHub, Postman, Figma, Fastify, TypeScript, Prisma, SQL, MongoDB, AI, scrum methodology and more.
-Leveraging my experience, I orchestrate the software development lifecycle to ensure seamless integration and the delivery of top-tier software solutions.<br>
+Furthermore, I have expertise in essential tools such as Cypress, Rest Assured, Selenium, JUnit, JMeter, Jira, Jenkins, Azure DevOps, GitHub, Postman, Figma, Fastify, TypeScript, Prisma, SQL, MongoDB, AI, scrum methodology and more.<br>
+I bring a unique blend of technical prowess, leadership skills, and a passion for innovation, making me a valuable asset in the dynamic field of software development.<br>
 </p>